haskell/pvp/pvp-specification.md

 3. Package C might or might not compile, depending on which patch-level version of package B is used.

-The PVP could required that package B must bump its major version number as it now (re-)exports one fewer instances.
+The PVP could require that package B must bump its major version number as it now (re-)exports one fewer instances.
 This will however require more frequent version bumps in the whole ecosystem.
 As a pragmatic solution, for now the PVP doesn't required a major version bump in this